Philippe de Commines: Mémoires

-Commines' scepticism is summed up in his own words: Car ceux qui gagnent en ont toujours l'honneur ("For the honours always go to the winners").
+Commines's scepticism is summed up in his own words: Car ceux qui gagnent en ont toujours l'honneur ("For the honours always go to the winners").
 Some have disputed whether his candid phrases disguise a deeper dishonesty.
 Yet at no time does he attempt to present himself as a hero, even when recounting his military career.
 His attitude to politics is one of pragmatism, and his ideas are practical and progressive.
 His reflections on the events he has witnessed are profound by comparison with those of Froissart, who lived a century earlier.
 His psychological insights into the behaviour of kings are ahead of their time, reminiscent in some ways of the contemporaneous writings of Niccolò Machiavelli.
 Like Machiavelli, Commines aims to instruct the reader in statecraft, though from a slightly different viewpoint.
 In particular, he notes how Louis repeatedly got the better of the English, not by military might, but by political machination.